 Bencher Paddles for CW

 Home made GaAsFET preamp plugged into the RX ANT In-Out sockets on the rear of the 7600

-Here is the computer simulation of the present 6 element Yagi on a 5.7m boom:
+Here is the computer simulation of the previous own-design 6 element Yagi on a 5.7m boom:

 The reality is almost the same in both the SWR curve and observed radiation pattern.

-Here is the previous 7 element Yagi on a 9.6m boom used from April 2013 until June 2014:
+Here is the earlier own-design 7 element Yagi on a 9.6m boom used from April 2013 until June 2014:

 Highly suppressed rear lobes.
-The reality was not quite as good, but still very effective at reducing local noise off the back half of the antenna.
+The reality was not quite as good (about 30dB f/b), but still very effective at reducing local noise off the back half of the antenna.

 The earlier antenna system was:

 A home made stack of two 6 element G0KSC LFA Yagis for 6m (the "stacking version").
 I chose this antenna as it has very low side and back lobes when stacked to reduce pickup of any local noise sources.
 The two Yagis were phased together with 75 ohm CATV hardline with 3 ferrite cores at each feedpoint as a choke balun.
 The phasing lines were also tightly taped to the booms and support mast to further decouple the coax outer.
 There was only one connector in the whole transmission line system ... at the station end.
 All other joints were done by mechanical and solder means.